 Rhododendrons attempt to protect themselves from winter dehydration by curling their leaves, allowing them to hang down.
 This mechanism is often effective, but there’s even more you can do to help protect your rhodies from winter damage.

-Because rhododendrons root much more shallowly than other plants, it’s extra important to keep a thick layer of mulch over this delicate system.
-Four inches of an organic mulch, like wood chips or pine needles, is often adequate protection from the cold.
+Since rhododendrons root much more shallowly than other plants, it’s extra important to keep a thick layer of mulch over this delicate system.
+4 inches (10 cm.) of an organic mulch, like wood chips or pine needles, is often adequate protection from the cold.
 It’ll also slow water evaporation from the ground, helping your plant stay hydrated.
 Make sure to give your plants a long, deep drink on warmer days so they have a chance to recover from cold snaps.